Meinck/MS/1989

 Clinical rating was performed daily by the same neurologist and on 22

 October before and after the "experimental" cigarette.
-Rating comprised
+Rating

 motor functions relevant to the electrophysiological tests described below